Fallen Angels (comics): History

 The group formed after Sunspot accidentally injured fellow New Mutant Cannonball, during a soccer game.
-Shunned by his teammates (with the exceptions of Wolfsbane and Warlock), a guilt-ridden Sunspot left the team.
-Warlock, unwilling to let Sunspot be alone in such a state, followed after him.
-While living on the streets, the group befriended a young Korean girl named Chance, who had the ability to randomly enhance or inhibit the abilities of other mutants and Ariel, a teleporter that could turn doors into temporary gateways with her powers.
-Ariel and Chance lived with the longtime X-Men villain the Vanisher, who had reinvented himself as a Fagin-style mentor to a group of pickpockets that included Chance and Ariel.
-They were soon joined by Multiple Man and Siryn, two X-Men allies who were sent to locate the wayward New Mutants, and Vanisher's former star thief Boom Boom, whom Ariel recruited after a fight with Iceman.
-The group soon picked up several additional non-mutant members, a cyborg named Gomi and his two cybernetically enhanced psychic lobsters Bill and Don, and Moon-Boy and Devil Dinosaur, the later of whom accidentally stepped on and killed the psychic lobster Don.
+Shunned by most of his teammates, a guilt-ridden Sunspot leaves the team.
+Warlock, unwilling to let Sunspot be alone in such a state, follows him.
+While living on the streets, the group befriende a young Korean girl named Chance, who can randomly enhance or inhibit the abilities of other mutants, and Ariel, a teleporter who can turn doors into temporary gateways.
+Ariel and Chance live with the longtime X-Men villain Vanisher, who had reinvented himself as a mentor to a group of pickpockets that included Chance and Ariel.
+They are soon joined by Multiple Man and Siryn, two X-Men allies who were sent to locate the wayward New Mutants, and Vanisher's former star thief Boom-Boom, who Ariel recruits after a fight with Iceman.
+The group soon picks up several additional non-mutant members: the cyborg Gomi, his two cybernetically enhanced lobsters Bill and Don, and Moon-Boy and Devil Dinosaur.
+However, Don is inadvertently killed by Devil Dinosaur.

 Most of the eight issue mini-series focused upon Sunspot's guilt towards injuring Cannonball and the mystery of Ariel.
-It is eventually revealed that Ariel is an alien, from a planet called Coconut Grove, which had ceased to evolve and reached a genetic dead end.
+It is eventually revealed that Ariel is an alien from the planet Coconut Grove, which had ceased to evolve and reached a genetic dead end.
 Ariel's superiors sought to remedy that situation by studying mutation in other species.
 Taking her friends to visit her planet, the team is captured by Ariel's superiors for vivisection.
-Ariel herself was then betrayed, as it is revealed that she herself was a mutant: possessing a persuasion ability unlike any other members of her race.
-Gomi, whose abilities as a cyborg were unaffected by mutant inhibitor fields, was able to escape his cell and free the others, and Ariel used her persuasion ability to convince the Coconut Grove to let them leave peacefully.
-Returning home, Sunspot and Warlock declare their intention to rejoin the New Mutants and leave the group, while Siryn and Multiple Man decide to stay alongside their new friends.
+Ariel is revealed to be a mutant with persuasive abilities unlike any other members of her race.
+Gomi, whose abilities as a cyborg are unaffected by mutant inhibitor fields, escapes his cell and free the others, while Ariel uses her powers to convince the inhabitants of Coconut Grove to let them leave peacefully.
+Returning home, Sunspot and Warlock declare their intention to rejoin the New Mutants, while Siryn and Multiple Man decide to stay alongside their new friends.